legendscraft/peel-appeal/README.md

 HTML files should be inside the HTML folder, PHP files inside the PHP folder and so on

 Widnows: XAMPP
-	If you are using XAMPP on a Windows machine it should be in a directory similar to the one below:
+	If you are using XAMPP on a Windows machine it should be in a directory similar to the one below:<br>
 	C:\xampp\htdocs

-	Follow this link for furtehr guidance
+	Follow this link for further guidance
 	https://medium.com/@adityasinghw84it/how-to-run-your-project-using-xampp-3a1c16a1fe0f

 Windows WAMP:
-	Your webserver root directory should be in a directory similar to the one below:
+	Your webserver root directory should be in a directory similar to the one below:<br>
 	C:\wamp\www